axesup/combate/Dev-Setup:-Vagrant.md

 The first time `vagrant up` is run, it installs the latest [database dump](http://analytics.codecombat.com:8080/dump.tar.gz) into MongoDB.

-To update your database a later point of time, it is recommended to backup your local database first with `backup-mongo`, and then run `sync-mongo.sh` to sync with the latest dump of the production database.
+To update your database at a later point in time, it is recommended to backup your local database first with `backup-mongo`, and then run `sync-mongo.sh` to sync with the latest dump of the production database.

 * Git Bash:
   * `path/to/your/project$ scripts/vagrant/backup-mongo.sh`